Basic Landshape Concepts

 - Avoid making holes in the terrain plot.

-Holygon aims to make Landdhape automatically handle overlaps, plot growth, and holes in future Landshape update.
+Holygon aims to make Landshape automatically handle overlaps, plot growth, stacked edges, and holes in future updates.